happyhorseshoe/Heroic_Age/README.md

 >> - if using Windows Command Prompt: venv\Scripts\activate.bat
 >> - if using Linux or Mac with bash/zsh: venv/bin/activate
 - For additional help troubleshooting, see the "venv - Creation of virtual environments" documentaiton: https://docs.python.org/3/library/venv.html
-- Run pip install -r requirements.txt to install the required packages.
+- Run pip install -r requirement.txt to install the required packages.
 - From the project directory, run python src\hero.ipynb on Windows, or python src/hero.ipynb on Linux/Mac, then follow the terminal prompts.

 <br>